pouriavj/family-travel-tracker/README.md

   All of these still work correctly because the app uses the **`LIKE`** SQL operator and **`toLowerCase()`** logic to match names flexibly.

 ---
+## 👥 Managing Users

+- Select an existing user from the dropdown to view their visited countries.
+- Click **“Add New User”** to create a new profile — enter a name and pick a color.
+- Each user’s map is automatically highlighted using their selected color.

+---

 ## ⚙️ How to Run

 1. **Clone the repository**